huangkatherine7/vuzix-dev/README.md

 The LLM extracts the key number `n` and sets an `n` minute timer, which is displayed counting down on the Vuzix display.
 When the timer finishes, the words "Time's up!" is displayed and the app also sends a notification.

-## Issues
+## Issues/TODO
+1. Can't do timer and llm query at same time (timer has to finish for llm result to be displayed).
+Also timer pauses when new LLM query begins, and then resumes after the llm func returns.
+2. __Change to somehow call the iphone API then?
+So it's asynchronous?__
+1. (MAYBE OLD ISSUE??)
 No ending condition yet...crashes after infinite listening

 ## Other ideas
-1. GPT wrapper
-1. add to notes
+1. add to notes app
 1. add to calendar
 1. send message (text, discord)
 1. Spotify?
 How to design to see full playlist